Velocidex/Training/modules/event_monitoring/index.md

 ## Using Event Queries for monitoring

-* Velociraptor's magic saurce is the VQL language
+* Velociraptor's magic sauce is the VQL language
 * VQL queries are asynchronous and stream results as soon as they are available
 * This property makes VQL ideal for watching for real time events!